 Where is Aunt Juley’s house filmed?

-The Schlegel siblings and Henry Wilcox journey down to Aunt Juley’s for a holiday by the coast, and her stone house looks out onto grass verges which lead to white cliffs and wild sea.
+The Schlegel siblings and Henry Wilcox journey down to Aunt Juley’s for a holiday by the coast, and her stone house looks out onto grass verges that lead to white cliffs and wild sea.

 Harry Warren House on Studland Bay in Dorset was the filming location for these scenes.
-It is a 19th century country house set in four acres of seaside grounds.
+It is a 19th-century country house set in four acres of seaside grounds.

 And what about the pier?

-The ornate pier that Margaret and Henry go walking along is in fact Swanage Pier, it has been restored from the Victorian era and is located in Dorset.
+The ornate pier that Margaret and Henry go walking along is in fact Swanage Pier – it has been restored from the Victorian era and is located in Dorset.

 Where are the ruins where the Wilcox family go on a walk in episode one?

 This scene was filmed at the ruins of Waverley Abbey in Surrey, where a group of monks founded a monastery almost 900 years ago that sits alongside the River Wey.